Is an Accessory Dwelling Unit Right for You?

 Determine if your area is ADU-friendly by visiting your city’s planning and zoning website or calling or visiting the local office.
 Some areas encourage ADUs, and others don’t.
 Even if your city’s regulations seem to discourage ADU construction, you may be able to secure a waiver to build one.
 Ask.

 If you want an ADU to bring in rental income, look at the total cost for permits, construction, and the increase in annual property taxes.
 Compare this to the monthly payment you expect to receive to determine how long it will take for the ADU to pay for itself before you realize any income.

 Important considerations include:

-Adult Children – If you have adult children who have returned home to live with you, an ADU may be an economical way to keep your children (and possibly grandchildren) close while maintaining privacy for you and them.
+Adult Children – If you have adult children who have returned home to live with you, an ADU may be economical to keep your children (and possibly grandchildren) close while maintaining privacy.

 TALK TO YOUR REAL ESTATE SPECIALIST